 For five weeks of the summer, the Center offers New Arrivals, a program for children who are English language learners.
 Approximately 80 refugee and immigrant children in preschool, elementary school, and middle school attend the program with the goal of preventing the summer slip.
 Children explore literature, experiment with science, adventure into the community, and more—all to learn, practice, and maintain English language skills.
 In 2016, 93 children represented 11 nations, speaking 9 different languages.

-To register, please click this link: New Arrivals Program Application 2018 to download and print the application, or call (802) 862-6342 and we’ll mail one to you.
+The Summer 2019 program runs from June 24 – July 26.
+To register, please click this link: 2019 SHCC Summer Programs Registration Form to download and print the application, or call (802) 862-6342 and we’ll mail one to you.

 The Program’s History

 Interestingly, New Arrivals stems from humble beginnings.
 In 1989, Mrs. B (Mary Ann Blaisdell) was a teacher at Lawrence Barnes Elementary School.
 When students returned in the fall, Mrs. B noticed that many immigrant and refugee children had regressed in English language skills.
 The “summer slip” was detrimental; school was difficult and children were falling behind.
 Mrs. B wanted to help the newly arrived children by creating a summer program for immigrants and refugees that was engaging and academic.

 That summer, Mrs. B recruited fellow teachers and SHCC board members to help teach summer school.
 Mrs. B accessed space at the Center for the program.
 On hot summer mornings, Mrs. B and her loyal crew of recruits were at the SHCC using literature, social studies, art, and science to further and maintain English language skills.